Ameba-AIoT/ameba-rtos/component/example/peripheral/mbed/UART/uart_dma_rx_flow_controller/README.md

 # Expected Result

 1. Open super terminal or Ameba trace tool and set baudrate to `38400bps`, `1 stopbit`, `no parity`, `no flow control`.
 2. Characters from terminal input will be received and transferred to predefined buffer by DMA before timeout.
 Received characters will be transmitted to PC by DMA subsequently.
+On AmebaGreen2, `'Timeout!
+Got NByte(s)'` will be displayed if time expires since last data sent to UART, without filling given buffer.
 3. Characters sent from PC will be displayed on the terminal.

 # Note